2 Generalized Linear Models

 \[\begin{align} \label{lm} y &= \beta_0 + \beta_1 \cdot x + \epsilon \\ \tag{1a}\\ \epsilon &\sim \mathcal{N}(0, \, \sigma^2) \end{align}\]

 Ordinary linear regression can also be written as a generalized linear model (GLM).
-This has no particular advantage in terms of analysis, but it may help you understand how this method relates to other GLMs.
+This may help you understand how this method relates to other GLMs.

 Try comparing this formula to that of Poisson and binomial regression: Essentially, we are estimating the location parameter of a distribution, and that parameter changes based on the value of the explanatory variable (\(x\)).
 The only difference with the other GLMs is which distribution we assume.